Introduction fighting climate change to alter agri-food systems

 Sustainable and Inclusive Food Systems

 This paper outlines how future agricultural and rural development conversations and decisions should look.
-To meet future demand for sustainable food, the global agriculture and must undergo a remarkable transition.
+To meet future demand for sustainable food, the global agriculture and food system must undergo a remarkable transition.
 Although the situation could be seen as a crisis, it is also an opportunity.

-By investing in climate- agriculture, which increases the resource efficiency of agricultural producers and the resilience of food production and distribution networks, the agri-food value chain may increase productivity and lower emissions.
+By investing in climate-smart agriculture, which increases the resource efficiency of agricultural producers and the resilience of food production and distribution networks, the agri-food value chain may increase productivity and lower emissions.
 The agri-food value chain and farmers must produce more with fewer resources.
 However, in order to fulfill this possibility, millions of smallholder farmers must participate in the private sector, particularly agri-entrepreneurs.

 Emissions, climate change and productivity nexus